Whether you’re new to the idea or have been using it for a while, it can be confusing figuring out how to take CBD oil without the proper guidance.

 If you are uncomfortable with the taste of CBD and struggle to take it this way, CBD gummies or capsules are the next best option.

-We wouldn’t recommend vaping CBD for any health benefits, although doing it for pleasure or in an attempt to quit smoking is still likely to be harmless and worth a try.
+We wouldn’t recommend vaping CBD for any benefits, although doing it for pleasure or in an attempt to quit smoking is still likely to be harmless and worth a try.

 As discussed, make sure your CBD oil is as pure, organic and well-tested as possible.